konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 ## Credits

-Before starting, I wanted to mention the fact that this post is an adaptation of the [Pierre Villard](https://twitter.com/pvillard31)'s one : [Secured NiFi cluster with Terraform on the Google Cloud Platform](https://pierrevillard.com/2019/11/22/secured-nifi-cluster-with-terraform-on-the-google-cloud-platform/)
+Before starting, I wanted to mention the fact that this post is an adaptation of the [Pierre Villard](https://twitter.com/pvillard31)'s one: [Secured NiFi cluster with Terraform on the Google Cloud Platform](https://pierrevillard.com/2019/11/22/secured-nifi-cluster-with-terraform-on-the-google-cloud-platform/)

 ## Objectives

-In this article, we'll use **NiFiKop** and **Terraform** to quickly :
+In this article, we'll use **NiFiKop** and **Terraform** to quickly:

 - deploy **a GKE cluster** to host our NiFi cluster,
 - deploy **a `cert-manager` issuer** as a convenient way to generate TLS certificates,